ShreyashM17/SnapVC/README.md

 - House names are case-sensitive
 - Version numbering starts from 1
 - Content stored by SHA-256 hash for deduplication and integrity
+- Snapshot files are gzipped for efficient storage

 ## 🧪 Testing